Friday, 9 May 2014

 If an esoteric science is to be truly universal, it must be based on fundamental elements of knowledge that can be confirmed or refuted (as much as possible) and can serve as the foundation for further units.

 In one respect this is not as easy as with physical science.
 Physical science - like exoteric religion - doesn't require one to alter their consciousness.
 It does however ask that one immerse oneself in a specialised body of knowledge, often for years at a time, of little relevance or interest to humanity as a whole, before one can embark on one's own research.
-Let us say you want to study, oh, say, prehistoric amphibians ( labyrinthodonts) of the Triassic period.
-You have to spend several years learning basic palaeontology and geology.
+Let us say you want to study, oh, say, prehistoric amphibians (external link labyrinthodonts) of the external link Triassic period.
+You have to spend several years learning basic external link palaeontology and geology.
 Then spend more years specialising in vertebrate palaeontology, especially labyrinthodont amphibians, and that means you have to find someone who has already studies and researched and written papers on Triassic labyrinthodont amphibians.
 That person then becomes your supervisor, who helps you with your work and makes sure you are on the right track.
-Or if astronomy, you may have an interest in protoplanetary nebulae, say.
+Or if astronomy, you may have an interest in external link protoplanetary nebulae, say.
 Again, the same pattern; general study, then specialised, and finally your own research (Master's thesis, then Phd), all this taking quite a few years.
 As you can see, it is very like getting initiated into, say, a Sufi or Tantric sect, and following the teacher or guru, who is there to help you find your own way (and never, as in many fake pop-gurus of the West, to take advantage of you).

 And after all this, one's own research, when it is published, can be tested by one's peers.
 This process of peer-review is a fundamental element of western science.
 Whilst it leads to the danger of becoming hide-bound and stuck in old paradigms, it also ensures that any new discoveries are authentic; they are not something being churned out by any lunatic.